ruvnet/openai_devops/README.md

 # ruvbot - Devops using OpenAi ChatGPT Model
 This script is a command-line tool that utilizes OpenAI's GPT-3.5 Turbo to generate shell commands based on user input.
 The script also features a loading animation and provides summaries of command outputs.

-This script is a command-line tool that utilizes OpenAI's GPT-3.5 Turbo to generate shell commands based on user input.
-The script also features a loading animation and provides summaries of command outputs.
 Here's a breakdown of the script:

 * Define a show_loading function to display a loading animation.
 * Print a welcome message with an ASCII art logo representing "rUvbot".